heaviekevie/website/index.md

 Our company brings the practical know how and technical calculations together to bring a design to our clients which surpasses their expectations.
 While doing so, our focus is on buildability, which will improve both the quality and speed of the overall build.

-2KD Engineering was founded by [BLANK], both of whom where educated at TUD Bolton Street with honours degrees in Structural Engineering, and have a combined experience of over 25 years dealing with Tier 1 contractors in both Ireland and the UK.
+2KD Engineering was started by [BLANK].
+Both of our founders were educated at TUD Bolton Street with honours degrees in Structural Engineering, and have a combined experience of over 25 years dealing with Tier 1 contractors in both Ireland and the UK.

 ## List of Services Offered